leonhardbrenner/atm/README.md

+## Atm implementation in Kolin

+This project was forked from an open source template projects I wrote this year.

 ### Note: this is not fully implemented there are a list of follow up PRs key points they are fixing:

   https://github.com/leonhardbrenner/atm/pull/4 :